lurodrigo/pformat/README.md

 ### Expressions

-Placeholders can hold not only variable names but any R expression, provided that pformat supports its result type.
+Placeholders can hold not only identifiers but any R expression, provided that its result type is supported by pformat.

 ```R
 > n = 9